tjdwill/cpp-notes/cpp-build/cmake/generator_expressions.md

 for the selected build system are generated.
 The problem with the configuration phase is that certain properties and attributes are unknown at configure time when using a multi-generator system like Visual Studio or XCode.
-In these systems, the generator isn't selected until the generation phase, so properties such as `CMAKE_BUILD_TYPE` will have incorrect infromation if queried during configuration time.
+In these systems, the generator isn't selected until the generation phase, so properties such as `CMAKE_BUILD_TYPE` will have incorrect information if queried during configuration time.

-To combat this issue, CMake provides the *generator expression*, a syntax thatenables the user to both query and conditionally set property values (and other values) during the generation phase.
+To combat this issue, CMake provides the *generator expression*, a syntax that enables the user to both query and conditionally set property values (and other values) during the generation phase.

 ## Basics

 A generator expression, contrary to what I initially thought, does not generate anything.
-I thought it owuld be something like a list comprehension in Python.
+I thought it would be something like a list comprehension in Python.
 Not so.
 It is simply a way to get information during **generation**.
 It has the following form:

 ```cmake